impossible-bureau/ib-web-boilerplate/README.md

 #Common Grunt Customization Tasks:

 ###Preprocessing more than just index.html
-* Add the files (destination:source) to the "string-replace" task's file object in Gruntfile.js
+Add the files (destination:source) to the "string-replace" task's file object in Gruntfile

 ###Changing javascript concat order or including additional folders
-* In Gruntfile.js you can find the concat task's src object which controls this.
+In the Gruntfile you can find the concat task's src object which controls this.

 ###Same, but with sass
-* This is controlled by sass/styles.min.scss (it's not actually minified here - this was just a convenience issue for automatically building to styles.min.css).
+This is controlled by sass/styles.min.scss (it's not actually minified here - this was just a convenience issue for automatically building to styles.min.css).

 ###Everything else
-* Most grunt modules have documenation on github - just search for the name listed in package.json (e.g. grunt-contrib-clean).
+Most grunt modules have documenation on github - just search for the name listed in package.json (e.g. grunt-contrib-clean).

-* When adding/removing plugins make sure to update package.json for everyone else by appending --save-dev to the install command like this:
+When adding/removing plugins make sure to update package.json for everyone else by appending --save-dev to the install command like this:

-  <code>cd path/to/package.json</code>
+		cd path/to/package.json

-  <code>npm install package-name --save-dev</code>
+		npm install package-name --save-dev

+Similarly to remove a package:

-  <code>npm uninstall package-name --save-dev</code>
+		npm uninstall package-name --save-dev